githedgehog/docs/docs/concepts/overview.md

 Hedgehog Fabric consists of the following components:

-* Fabricator - special tool that allows to install and configre Fabric as well as run virtual labs
+* Fabricator - special tool that allows to install and configure Fabric as well as run virtual labs
 * Control Node - one or more Kubernetes nodes in a single clusters running Fabric software
     * Das Boot - set of services providing switch boot and installation
     * Fabric Controller - main control plane component that manages Fabric resources